 Instructions

-See below for preparing the dough for par baking.
-Refer to the recipe card for full ingredient list and instructions.
+See the directions below for par-baking the dough and filling the quiche.
+Refer to the recipe card for the full ingredient list and instructions.

 Roll the dough out to 12 inches in diameter.
 Place the dough in the pie pan and press lightly on the bottom and up the sides.